simran-011/simon_says/README.md

 # simon_says
-This is the simon game.
+This is the simon says game.